britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Explicit Inconsistency

-Some techniques require giving different answers to different queries, even in the absence of changes: the stable state of the namespace is not globally consistent.
+Some techniques require giving different answers to the same query, even in the absence of changes: the stable state of the namespace is not globally consistent.
 This inconsistency should be explicit: a querier can know that an answer might be dependent on its identity, network location, or other factors.